TaylorSwiftNet: Taylor Driven Temporal Modeling for Swift Future Frame Prediction: Experiments

 \subsection{Comparison to State-of-the-Art}

 We compare our TaylorSwiftNet with various state-of-the-art methods.
 As it can be seen in Table~\ref{tab:sta}, TaylorSwiftNet significantly outperforms the state-of-the-art methods on all datasets and for all metrics.
-Our direct future temporal forecasting method significantly outperforms state-of-the-art architectures based on recurrent neural networks, such as PhyDNet~\cite{PhyDNet}, ConvLSTM~\cite{convolutionalLSTM}, PredRNN~\cite{predrnn}, Causal LSTM~\cite{predrnn++}, or Memory in Memory (MIM)~\cite{memory19}.
-We also outperform methods that focus only on datasets from one domain: (i) DDPAE \cite{ddpae} is specialized and state-of-the-art on Moving MNIST; (ii) the advection-diffusion flow model \cite{de2019deep} is the state-of-the-art for the SST dataset.
-For the Human 3.6M dataset, some approaches like \cite{villegas2017learning} use additional supervision like human poses.
-Although we do not use such additional supervision, we also outperform \cite{villegas2017learning} as shown in the supplementary materials.
+Only the very recent CNN-based approach SimVP~\cite{Gao2022} achieves a slightly lower MAE on Human3.6M.
+Our direct future temporal forecasting method significantly outperforms state-of-the-art architectures based on PDEs or recurrent neural networks such as PhyDNet~\cite{PhyDNet}, ConvLSTM~\cite{convolutionalLSTM}, PredRNN~\cite{predrnn}, Causal LSTM~\cite{predrnn++}, or Memory in Memory (MIM)~\cite{memory19}.

+For the Human 3.6M dataset, the approach \cite{villegas2017learning} uses additional supervision like human poses.
+Even without this additional supervision, our approach achieves a Peak Signal over Noise Ratio (PSNR) of 25.75 while \cite{villegas2017learning} reports in the appendix for time step 4 a PSNR below 21 and around 22 for the sequences with the least human motion.
 The results demonstrate that the proposed approach learns a very good temporal model from various videos of different application domains.

 Fig.~\ref{fig:qualitatives} shows some qualitative results for all datasets.
 The qualitative results demonstrate the high quality of the forecast results that are generated by the proposed TaylorSwiftNet.
 For Moving MNIST, TaylorSwiftNet predicts accurately the digits even when they overlap.
 For Traffic BJ, the hourly taxi flows are correctly predicted.
-The last column shows the difference between the predicted and ground-truth (target) images.
-Note that the scale for the images in last column has been adjusted in order to see the differences.
 The sea surface temperature, which depends on phenomena that can be described by PDEs, is accurately predicted as well.
 And finally, TaylorSwiftNet also precisely anticipates the future position and pose of the person in the video from the Human 3.6M dataset.